 At the North Carolina Museum of Natural Sciences, you can watch a 3D science movie, explore exhibits on the plants and animals that call North Carolina home, see the skeleton of an enormous right whale, and marvel at the displays of prehistoric fossils. photograph by Keenan Hairston

 After you hop off, stroll to Glenwood South.
 There, art seems to radiate from every corner.
-Hear jazz music drift out of C Grace, take in Glenwood South’s public art, or stop by the Carter Building to view and purchase original work from more than 40 entrepreneurial artists.
+Take in Glenwood South’s public art or stop by the Carter Building to view and purchase original work from more than 40 entrepreneurial artists.

 Color and energy radiates from every corner as you take in Glenwood South’s public art. photograph by Downtown Raleigh Alliance